 There is a large number of programming languages out there, with each one offering its own set of advantages and disadvantages.
-In this article we will cover the following topics that will help you take a step closer to becoming a PHP developer:

 Let’s get started.